bcgov/platform-services-registry/docs/business-logic/public-cloud/finance-reporting.md

 | `AWS_REGION` or `FINANCE_AWS_REGION` | Prefer `ca-central-1`                                                            |
 | `FINANCE_LIVE_BILLING`               | Optional; set `api` to force live adapters (also auto when AWS keys are present) |

+Cost Explorer ingest is one monthly `GetCostAndUsage` (account × service), paginated, with the AWS SDK adaptive retry mode.
+Linked-account allowlists are chunked so a live test filter cannot overflow the CE dimension limit.

 Optional later: replace static keys with IRSA / assume-role (`AWS_ROLE_ARN`) if platform standards prefer that.

 ### Azure (Cost Management)